shakelang/Specification/specification/bytecode/storage-format.md

 The index of the UTF8 constant that contains the name of the super class.

-### Class Access Flags
+### Class Flags

-We can write the access flags in binary to understand them better.
-We have 16 bits for the access flags.
+We can write the flags in binary to understand them better.
+We have 16 bits for the flags.
-So we can store 16 booleans in the access flags.
+So we can store 16 booleans in the flags.

 ```txt
 0000 0000 0000 0000
 ```

-Here we have a list of all access flags:
+Here we have a list of all flags:

 | Flag # | Hex Value | Binary Value        | Name         | Description                |
 | ------ | --------- | ------------------- | ------------ | -------------------------- |